SteffenKockel/pyduin/README.md

 The following command turns on the onboard LED on an Arduino Nano
 ```
-arduino -t /dev/ttyUSB0 --model nanoatmega328 --action high --pin 13
+pyduin -t /dev/ttyUSB0 --board nanoatmega328 pin 13 high
 ```

 To connect to a device, it is necessary to specify the `baudrate`, `tty` and `model`(board) arguments.
-Since there are some defaults set (see: `arduino_cli.py --help`), only differing arguments need to be specified.
+Since there are some defaults set (see: `pyduin --help`), only differing arguments need to be specified.
 The following call shows the default values for `baudrate` and `tty` ommited, but `pinfile` and `model` present.
 This means that implicitly `/dev/ttyUSB0` will be used and the connection speed will be `115200` baud.

 #### The buddy list